-- a) Apply the standards related to communications to plan sponsors and others with an interest in an actuary's results (i.e., participants, auditors, etc.). - b) Explain and apply the Guides to Professional Conduct. - c) Explain and apply relevant qualification standards - d) Demonstrate compliance with legal requirements regarding the actuaries responsibilities to the participants, plan sponsors, etc. - e) Explain and apply all of the applicable standards of practice related to valuing retirement obligations. - f) Recognize situations and actions that violate or compromise Standards or the Guides to Professional Conduct. - g) Recommend a course of action to repair a violation of the Standards or the Guides to Professional Conduct.
+- a) Apply the standards related to communications to plan sponsors and others with an interest in an actuary's results (i.e., participants, auditors, etc.). - b) Explain and apply the Guides to Professional Conduct. - c) Explain and apply relevant qualification standards - d) Demonstrate compliance with legal requirements regarding the actuaries responsibilities to the participants, plan sponsors, etc. (EA-2B in the U.S.) - e) Explain and apply all of the applicable standards of practice related to valuing retirement obligations. - f) Recognize situations and actions that violate or compromise Standards or the Guides to Professional Conduct. - g) Recommend a course of action to repair a violation of the Standards or the Guides to Professional Conduct.